Edison-Watch/open-edison/README.md

 - 🔗 **Simple API** - REST API for managing MCP servers and proxying requests
 - 🐳 **Docker support** - Run in a container for easy deployment

-## About Edison.watch 🏢

-Edison helps you gain observability, control, and policy enforcement for all AI interactions with systems of records, existing company software and data.
-Prevent AI from causing data leakage, lightning-fast setup for cross-system governance.

 ## Quick Start 🚀

 The fastest way to get started: